nh2tran/AMAS/README.md

 (II) Pair-end Reads Mapping

 The current version of AMAS does not directly perform pair-end reads mapping.
-It is done with the help of "masai_output_pe" from MASAI.
+It is done with the help of "masai_output_pe" from Masai.

 For pair-end reads, each read of a pair is first mapped to the reference sequence with the output in the RAW format.

 	Example: "bin/amas_mapper hg19.fasta hg19_100k_1.fastq -raw"
 			 "bin/amas_mapper hg19.fasta hg19_100k_2.fastq -raw"

-Then the alignments of two reads of the same pair are paired off by using the tool "masai_output_pe" from MASAI.
+Then the alignments of two reads of the same pair are paired off by using the tool "masai_output_pe" from Masai.

 	Example: "bin/masai_output_pe hg19.fasta hg19_100k_1.fastq hg19_100k_2.fastq
 			hg19_100k_1.fastq.amas.raw hg19_100k_2.fastq.amas.raw